-Occupation and Other Information

-Mr. Sabala is Senior Vice President and Chief Financial Officer of Hecla Mining Company, a silver, gold, lead and zinc mining company with operations throughout North America.
-Mr. Sabala was appointed Chief Financial Officer in May 2008 and Senior Vice President in March 2008.
-Prior to his employment with Hecla Mining Company, Mr. Sabala was Executive Vice President - Chief Financial Officer of Coeur d'Alene Mines Corporation from 2003 to February 2008.
-Mr. Sabala also served as Vice President - Chief Financial Officer of Stillwater Mining Company from 1998 to 2002.
+Director Areas of Expertise Occupation and Other Information James A. Sabala CEO/Senior Mr. Sabala is Senior Vice President and Chief Financial Officer of Hecla Mining Company, a silver, gold, lead and Age 60 Management zinc mining company with operations throughout North America.
+Mr. Sabala was appointed Chief Financial Officer Director since 2015 Environmental & in May 2008 and Senior Vice President in March 2008.
+Prior to his employment with Hecla Mining Company, Safety Mr. Sabala was Executive Vice President - Chief Financial Officer of Coeur d'Alene Mines Corporation from 2003 Finance and to February 2008.
+Mr. Sabala also served as Vice President - Chief Financial Officer of Stillwater Mining Compan Accounting from 1998 to 2002.
+Marketing Human Resources and Compensation Strategic Planning o o Mr. Sabala contributes to the mix of experience and qualifications the Board seeks to maintain through his position a Chief Financial Officer of a publicly traded mining company.
+Mr. Sabala's business experience has provided him wi